ietf/repo-files/README.md

     activity reports, issue summaries and other information about GitHub activity to mailing lists.
 This is typically appreciated by IETF participants that do not actively follow GitHub discussions and activities very closely.
-See [IETF Repository Data
-    Service](https://github.com/ietf-github-services/repo-data) on how to get
+See [Github Services for the IETF](https://github.com/ietf-github-services/) on how to get
     started.